 Bhagavad Geeta: Chapter 1, Verses 12–23

 When someone is not following the righteous path with his heart full of viciousness, all sorts of doubts creep up.
-That is what happened to Duryodhana when he went to his teacher Drona and spoke those unnecessary words in the previous verses.
+That’s what happened to Duryodhana when he went to his teacher Drona and spoke those unnecessary words in the previous verses.
 He was perhaps trying to give himself confidence and was expecting Drona to reassure him.
 But Drona remained silent throughout.

 Chapter 1, Verse 12